alicja-begovic/business-card-react/README.md

 # Business Card

-Simple project of my personal business card with using React.
+A simple project of my business card using React.

 ## Info

-Download project and then in console run "npm install", then "npm run dev".
+Download the project and then in the console run "npm install", then "npm run dev".